Classic Rogue DPS Spec, Builds, and Talents

-This build is the absolutely best PvE Raiding build that you can use as a Rogue.
+This build is one of the best PvE Raiding build that you can use as a Rogue.
 This build will utilize the cooldowns Adrenaline Rush and Blade Flurry for good burst as a combat heavy build.

-This build uses Sinister Strike as the main combo point generator, with Garrote as the out of stealth opener.
+This build uses Sinister Strike as the main combo point generator.
 You also want to maintain your Slice and Dice buff at all times.

 Rogue Talent Build for Combat Daggers